• Skip to primary navigation

 While coffee is naturally gluten free, there are several ways your coffee could become glutened.
 Gluten has a funny way of sneaking into naturally gluten-free foods.

 Flavorings: If the coffee beans are flavored, you must make sure the flavoring is gluten free.
-While it might sound tempting to buy hazelnut or french vanilla flavored coffee beans, sometimes these flavors are derived from barley.
-Look for flavored coffee beans that are labeled gluten free, or stick with unflavored coffees to be safe.
+While it might sound tempting to buy hazelnut or french vanilla-flavored coffee beans, sometimes these flavors are derived from barley.
+Look for flavored coffee beans labeled gluten free, or stick with unflavored coffees to be safe.

-Shared Grinders: If you’re grinding coffee beans using shared equipment, there is a strong potential that those plain beans will become cross contaminated with flavored coffee beans.
-To minimize your risk of cross contamination, grind your own coffee beans.
+Shared Grinders: If you’re grinding coffee beans using shared equipment, there is a strong potential that those plain beans will become cross-contaminated with flavored coffee beans.
+To minimize your risk of cross-contamination, grind your coffee beans.
 You can get a coffee grinder on Amazon for less than $20.

-Processing: If the coffee beans are processed in a facility that also processes gluten/wheat, the beans may become cross contaminated with wheat, barley or rye.
+Processing: If the coffee beans are processed in a facility that also processes gluten/wheat, the beans may become cross-contaminated with wheat, barley, or rye.
 Check the labels to see if there is an allergen disclosure statement.
-You can also look on the company’s website or send a specific company an email to inquire.
+You can also look on the company’s website or email the company to inquire.

-Add-Ins: Another potential source from cross contamination is through traditional coffee add-ins, such as coffee creamers or sugar packets, which may contain gluten.
+Add-Ins: Another potential source of cross-contamination is traditional coffee add-ins, such as coffee creamers or sugar packets, which may contain gluten.
+Below I tested Coffeemate French-vanilla flavored creamer for hidden gluten with my Nima Sensor.
+As you can see, Nima smiled, which means it didn’t find gluten.
 Always check labels.

-Cross Contamination: If you’re getting your coffee from a coffee shop, there is a possibility your coffee is getting cross contaminated by the restaurant staff or shared equipment.
+Cross Contamination: If you’re getting your coffee from a coffee shop, there is a possibility your coffee is getting cross-contaminated by the restaurant staff or shared equipment.
 Some coffee shops now use oat milk, which may or may not be gluten free.
-I’ve written about my gluten-free experiences at Starbucks in this article.

 Is Decaf Coffee Gluten Free?